astrofrog/astropy-APEs/APE6.rst

    consistently.

-3. We want functions and methods in Astropy to know if an object passed to them is an n-dimensionall data object that can be expected to have specific attributes (such as ``wcs``, ``mask``, and so on).
+3. We want functions and methods in Astropy to know if an object passed to them is an n-dimensional data object that can be expected to have specific attributes (such as ``wcs``, ``mask``, and so on).

 In principle, none of these *require* a base class.
 We could simply agree on a standard for data objects that defines what certain attributes should be called.
-This is a valid solution, but at the same time, having a base class can enforce this and factor out some boilerplate code.
+This is a valid solution, but at the same time, having a base class can enforce this and factor out some boilerplate code, and as described in `Alternatives`_, the questions raised here would apply to a base ``Image`` class that was sub-classed as ``XRayImage``, ``CCDImage``, and so on.

 Proposal for the ``NDData`` class
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^